Co-Intelligence and the Human Loop Bargain

 Source Discipline

-This review separates four kinds of evidence.
+This review separates five kinds of evidence.
 Publisher and Wharton pages establish book and author facts.
 The Organization Science and SSRN records support the jagged-frontier claim, but that experiment should not be generalized beyond its consulting-task design, model access, worker population, and time period.
+The International AI Safety Report 2026 supplies a current synthesis of general-purpose AI capabilities, limitations, agent risks, and risk-management gaps; it does not validate any particular vendor claim.
 NIST, the European Commission, the Department of Labor, and ISO supply governance context; they do not prove that any particular workplace or classroom AI deployment is safe.

 Mollick's book is evidence of an influential adoption frame, not evidence that all workers benefit from AI, all students learn better with AI, or all human-loop designs provide meaningful oversight.
+A standard recommends or specifies; a regulator explains or enforces; a paper measures a bounded condition; a publisher describes a book; a vendor claims.
 The source discipline is to keep claims at the level the evidence can bear: tested tasks, documented systems, named risks, and accountable workflows.
-Nothing in this review claims that an AI system is conscious, divine, or owed human status.
+Nothing in this review claims that an AI system is conscious, divine, AGI, or owed human status.

 Sources